6-Minute Walk Test

 - Wear clothes and shoes that are comfortable.

-- It is okay to eat a light meal prior to your test.
+- It’s OK to eat a light meal prior to your test.

 - Take your usual medications.

-- Do not exercise within two hours of testing.
+- Do not exercise within 2 hours of testing.

 During the test:

-- The tester will measure your blood pressure, pulse and oxygen level usually with a pulse oximeter before you start to walk.
+- The person conducting the test will measure your blood pressure, pulse, and oxygen level before you start to walk.

-- Let the staff know if you are having chest pain or breathing difficulty.
+- Let the testing staff know if you are having chest pain or breathing difficulty.

-- The tester will watch to see if you have breathing difficulty or chest pain.
+- The tester will watch you for any difficulty breathing or chest pain.

 - Oxygen and other supplies will be nearby if you need them.

 This is a low-risk medical evaluation.
-Medical help is easily available while the test is being done.
+Medical help is available during the test.